 The Bank of New York Mellon Corporation, a Delaware corporation (NYSE symbol: BK), is a global investments company dedicated to helping its clients manage and service their financial assets throughout the investment lifecycle.
 Whether providing financial services for institutions, corporations or individual investors, BNY Mellon delivers informed investment management and investment services in 35 countries and more than 100 markets.

-We were formed as a bank holding company and have our executive offices in New York, New York.
+The Parent was formed as a bank holding company and has its executive offices in New York, New York.
 With its predecessors, BNY Mellon has been in business since 1784.